bayespy/bayespy/doc/source/user_guide/inference.rst

 Sometimes the VB algorithm converges very slowly.
 This may happen when the variables are strongly coupled in the true posterior but factorized in the approximate posterior.
+This coupling leads to zigzagging of the variational parameters which progresses slowly.
 One solution to this problem is to use parameter expansion.
 The idea is to add an auxiliary variable which parameterizes the posterior approximation of several variables.
 Then optimizing this auxiliary variable actually optimizes several posterior approximations jointly leading to faster convergence.

 The parameter expansion is model specific.
-In BayesPy, only state-space models can utilize the parameter expansion currently.
-These models have contain a variable which is a dot product of two variables (plus some noise):
+Currently in BayesPy, only state-space models have built-in parameter expansions available.
+These state-space models contain a variable which is a dot product of two variables (plus some noise):

 .. math::

     y = \mathbf{c}^T\mathbf{x} + \mathrm{noise}

-We can add an auxiliary variable which rotates the variables :math:`\mathbf{c}` and :math:`\mathbf{x}` so that the dot product is unaffected:
+The parameter expansion can be motivated by noticing that we can add an auxiliary variable which rotates the variables :math:`\mathbf{c}` and :math:`\mathbf{x}` so that the dot product is unaffected:

 .. math::